bjorn/raccoin/README.md

 [Codeium](https://codeium.com) has been a major help, especially since I was still relatively new to Rust.

-Thanks to my wife for suggesting "Raccoin", which is a combination of "raccoon" and "coin".
+Thanks to my wife for suggesting "Raccoin", which is a combination of "raccoon" and "coin" and for helping me with the icon.
 Raccoons are known to be smart animals, and you'd be smart to use Raccoin!

-The icon is an adaptation of the <a href="https://publicdomainvectors.org/en/free-clipart/Raccoon-wild-animal/87895.html">Raccoon wild animal</a> image at [publicdomainvectors.org](https://publicdomainvectors.org/).

 [![built with Codeium](https://codeium.com/badges/main)](https://codeium.com/profile)